 (a) the score obtained by the candidate concerned, and

-(b) the score achieved by the lowest-scoring candidate who was considered to meet the pre-qualification requirements in respect of each criterion assessed by the contracting entity.
+(b) the score achieved by the lowest-scoring candidate who was considered to meet the per-qualification requirements, in respect of each criterion assessed by the contracting authority.

 (5) In the case of an unsuccessful tenderer, the information to be provided under paragraph (2)(c)(ii) and subparagraphs (a) and (b) of paragraph (3) may be provided by setting out—